 Pressure and Strength

-- Pressure Class (150/300/600/900/1500/2500) is a standardized rating framework.
+- Pressure Class is a rating framework, not a direct PSI label.

 | ASME B16.5 Pressure Class | Engineering Interpretation |